nskybytskyi/nskybytskyi.github.io/education.md

 Speaking of achievements, I took part in far too many olympiads to remember all of them.
 I guess I will only mention the city level and above:

-- 2010 (5th grade):
+- 2010 (5<sup>th</sup> grade):

-    - third place at city math olympiad for 7th grade;
+    - third place at city math olympiad for 7<sup>th</sup> grade;

-- 2011 (6th grade):
+- 2011 (6<sup>th</sup> grade):

-    - second place at city math olympiad for 7th grade;
+    - second place at city math olympiad for 7<sup>th</sup> grade;

-    - second place at city math olympiad for 8th grade<a class="btn btn-link" data-toggle="collapse" href="#collapse-1" role="button" aria-expanded="false" aria-controls="collapse-1">&hellip;</a>
+    - second place at city math olympiad for 8<sup>th</sup> grade<a class="btn btn-link" data-toggle="collapse" href="#collapse-1" role="button" aria-expanded="false" aria-controls="collapse-1">&hellip;</a>

       <div class="collapse" id="collapse-1">
         <small>
           Yeah, I wrote the olympiad for two different grades.
 Such practice is somewhat unusual, but not prohibited.
-In my case it was even strategically advantageous: to get into the selection round of Kyiv team for the national olympiad one had to get either first place in 7th grade or at least second place in 8th grade.
+In my case it was even strategically advantageous: to get into the selection round of Kyiv team for the national olympiad one had to get either first place in 7<sup>th</sup> grade or at least second place in 8<sup>th</sup> grade.
 It turns out that the latter is sometimes easier.
 By using this loophole in the regulations, I became one of something like five all-time youngest students who entered the selection round.
         </small>
       </div>

-- 2012:
+- 2012 (7<sup>th</sup> grade):

     - first place at city math olympiad;

-- 2013:
+- 2013 (8<sup>th</sup> grade):

     - first place at city chemistry olympiad<a class="btn btn-link" data-toggle="collapse" href="#collapse-2" role="button" aria-expanded="false" aria-controls="collapse-2">&hellip;</a>